nicbarker/clay/README.md

 }
 ```

-As with all config macros, `CLAY_RECTANGLE_CONFIG()` accepts designated initializer syntax and provides default values for any unspecified struct members.
+As with all config macros, `CLAY_RECTANGLE()` accepts designated initializer syntax and provides default values for any unspecified struct members.

 **Extension**